Trump’s two-week delay on Iran strike decision leaves Israel in limbo

 The political echelon has been careful in its public statements because of the isolationist wing, Dayan told CNN, but Israel’s perspective is getting across, with Netanyahu confidant Ron Dermer and others giving interviews to right-wing media outlets in the US.

 Publicly, Netanyahu has effusively praised Trump.
 On Wednesday, the Israeli leader said the two speak “frequently.”
-In a pre-recorded video statement, Netanyahu said, “I think President Trump for his backing.”
+In a pre-recorded video statement, Netanyahu said, “I wish to thank President Trump for the backing.”

 But Trump has deviated from the US’ traditional pro-Israel footing in the Middle East, including on negotiations with Iran, a ceasefire deal with the Houthis, and a trip to the region that skipped Israel.
 The White House decisions have exposed sharp divides between the two leaders.